ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/contents.md

 - [**Resources**](#resources-for-the-solution-packet) This directory contains the detailed description and instructions for this packet as well as the PowerBI file used to visualize results
 - [**SQLR**](#model-development-in-sql-server-2016-r-services) This contains the SQLR codes to simulate the input datasets, create the analytical datasets, train the models, identify champion model and score the analytical/scorings dataset.
 It also contains PowerShell scripts automate the entire process

-In this template with SQL Server R Services, three versions of the implementation module have been showcased:
+In this template with SQL Server R Services, two versions of the implementation:

 1. [**Model Development in R IDE**](#model-development-in-r)  .
 Run the R code in R IDE (e.g., RStudio, R Tools for Visual Studio).
-2. [**Model Development in SQL**](#model-development-in-sql-server-2016-r-services).
-Run the SQL code in SQL Server using SQLR scripts
+2. [**Operationalize in SQL**](#model-development-in-sql-server-2016-r-services).
+Run the SQL code in SQL Server using SQLR scripts, automated with the use of a PowerShell script.
-3. [**Automation in PowerShell**](#automation-with-powershell).
-Run the PowerShell scripts which automates the Model Development and Scoring Process

 ## Copy of Input Datasets